omahs/nucypher/docs/source/threshold/threshold_overview.rst

 .. important::

-    The vending machine contract uses a static conversion ratios and remain available indefinitely, so please be safe, take your time, and confirm everything!
+    The vending machine contract uses a static conversion ratios and remains available indefinitely, so please be safe, take your time, and confirm everything!